lifa08/Implementation-of-Variational-Autoencoder-VAE-with-tensorflow/README.md

 # Implement the Variational Autoencoder (VAE) with tensorflow
-Implement VAE with tensorflow and train it with mnist dataset
+Implement VAE with tensorflow's distributions module and train it with mnist dataset.
+Then use the trained model to generate handwritten digits.